 The Lukeion Project: Live, online classical courses, archeological study tours, and more.

-Dori Staehle is an educational consultant, private tutor, guest speaker, and former homeschooling parent of 2 recent college grads.
+Dori Staehle is the president and founder of Next Stage Educational Services and is a former homeschooling parent of 2 recent college grads.
 She also was the Homeschool Specialist in the admissions department of a local, private college.
+Dori is available for consulting, coaching, and guest speaking.